EliAndrewC/l7r/setting/l7r.md

 Here's the backstory of Haru, another member of The Order:

-During the Lion/Crane war, in accordance with the treaty between the Tsume house and the Shiba family, the Phoenix clan declared war on the Lion clan.
+During the Lion/Crane war, in accordance with the treaty between the Tsume house and the Shiba Family, the Phoenix Clan declared war on the Lion Clan.

-However, the Phoenix clan is famously pacifistic (by samurai standards), and no battles were fought - not one single Lion was killed by a Phoenix or vice versa.
-However, the Phoenix clan did provide significant aid, by allowing Crane troops to travel through Phoenix lands to evade Lion armies, while refusing entry into their lands by Lion wishing to do the same.
-This gave the Tsume a significant advantage, as the Lion clan did not wish to test the resolve of the Phoenix by invading their lands - a war in which the Southern Armies of the Phoenix were added to those of the Northern Armies of the Crane could have been a disaster for the Lion clan.
+However, the Phoenix Clan is famously pacifistic (by samurai standards), and no battles were fought - not one single Lion was killed by a Phoenix or vice versa.
+However, the Phoenix Clan did provide significant aid, by allowing Crane troops to travel through Phoenix lands to evade Lion armies, while refusing entry into their lands by Lion wishing to do the same.
+This gave the Tsume a significant advantage, as the Lion Clan did not wish to test the resolve of the Phoenix by invading their lands - a war in which the Southern Armies of the Phoenix were added to those of the Northern Armies of the Crane could have been a disaster for the Lion Clan.

-Occupying the southwestern corner of Phoenix lands, the Asako family vigilantly patrolled their borders, overlooking both sides of the war from Morning Glory Castle (aka Kyuden Asako, their capital).
+Occupying the southwestern corner of Phoenix lands, the Asako Family vigilantly patrolled their borders, overlooking both sides of the war from Morning Glory Castle (aka Kyuden Asako, their capital).

 With that being said, the Lion would have been foolish to not send scouts into Phoenix lands, in order to track the movements of Crane troops.
 While caution prevented them from going deep into Phoenix lands, the Lion still attempted to find other ways to track the movements of the Crane.

-One advantage the Lion had was that the Phoenix are as pious as they are pacifistic, and thus they were unwilling to turn away pilgrims, even when those pilgrims were openly Lion clan samurai who clearly wished to gather intelligence on the movement of Crane troops and Phoenix patrols.
-However, the Phoenix clan mitigated these concerns by assigning escorts, and also forcing Lion pilgrims to take more roundabout routes than any other clan would take.
+One advantage the Lion had was that the Phoenix are as pious as they are pacifistic, and thus they were unwilling to turn away pilgrims, even when those pilgrims were openly Lion Clan samurai who clearly wished to gather intelligence on the movement of Crane troops and Phoenix patrols.
+However, the Phoenix Clan mitigated these concerns by assigning escorts, and also forcing Lion pilgrims to take more roundabout routes than any other clan would take.

-This was still worthwhile for the Lion clan, and Akodo no Sugiwara Ippei was one of many "pilgrims" who went through Asako lands to reach the Isawa woodlands, ostensibly to visit the Sacred Pool of Kaimetsu-Uo.
+This was still worthwhile for the Lion Clan, and Akodo no Sugiwara Ippei was one of many "pilgrims" who went through Asako lands to reach the Isawa woodlands, ostensibly to visit the Sacred Pool of Kaimetsu-Uo.

 Located deep in the Isawa woodlands, this crystal clear pool of water is a revered place of tranquility and healing.
 The pool is named after Kaimetsu-Uo, a legendary figure in Isawa history from before the dawn of the Empire, said to have been healed in these waters after a brutal battle against an oni.
 It is common for those seeking healing or purification to journey here, either for themselves or on behalf of others.
 Pilgrims often leave small, symbolic offerings at the edge of the pool, and the Order of Kaimetsu-Uo maintains a series of baths which pilgrims must use both before and after bathing in the pool.